 As FP2020 evolves into the new Regional Hub structure, its functions will need to be adjusted and reinforced in each hub.
 Each Regional Hub may prioritize different functions, depending on the needs of each region.
 The range of activities and the channels through which activities are funded will shape the strength and character of each Regional Hub.
 Key informants noted that the new Regional Hubs, which have yet to be established, need to have space and support to build their own reputations and credibility, just as the FP2020 Secretariat did on the global stage.
 There needs to be adequate funding, coordination, support, and respect in each hub to ensure that cross-country learning is effective and to enable an impactful accountability process.
 However, the key informants were not overly optimistic about learning and collaboration across the Regional Hubs.
-If the Regional Hubs are focused on supporting countries in their regions, to then ask the Regional Hub staff to look across, collaborate with, and support the needs of other Regional Hubs will divert energy from their own region.
+If the Regional Hubs are focused on support the needs of other Regional Hubs will divert energy from their own region.
 Although learning across Regional Hubs may be desired from a strategic point of view, this collaboration may be limited to annual workshops, unless additional resources are devoted to cross-hub learning.
 The key informants viewed the Regional Hubs as focusing on their own countries, especially in the early years.
 They will not likely have the bandwidth to effectively support other regions.